Logo

 zero, z1 = -5.9604644775e-08, z2 = 5.9604644775e-08

-These functions are given throught the following assembler source codes which can be compiled on all Unix system by (for instance):
+These functions are given through an assembler source codes which can be compiled on any Unix or Linux system with (for instance):

 as rounding_pc.s -o rounding_pc.o

-If rounding_test.c in the upper C source code, the executable code rounding_test is obtained with the following instruction:
+If rounding_test.c is the C source code presented above, the executable code rounding_test is obtained with the following instruction:

 gcc rounding_test.c rounding_pc.o -o rounding_test

-THE FOLLOWING CODES ARE ONLY AVAILABLE FOR UNIX SYSTEMS AND WITHOUT ANY GUARANTEE.
+THE FOLLOWING CODES ARE ONLY AVAILABLE FOR UNIX OR LINUX SYSTEMS AND WITHOUT ANY GUARANTEE.

 To choose the rounding mode on Decalpha computers.